SYDNEY CITY: TOP 10 Rainy Day Places to Go with Kids

 Rainy, chilly or even too hot to be outside?
 Being stuck indoors can make for a LONG day with young kids.
 Here’s our TOP TEN picks for Sydney City.

 #1: The Powerhouse Museum (Ultimo) The Powerhouse Museum is one of our all time favourite low cost activities for kids in Sydney.
 It’s Sydney’s most popular museum with a unique and diverse collection of objects that spans history, science, technology and design.
 It gives kids a brilliant hands on, interactive experience and it is such fun that they won’t even know it’s educational!
 With so much to see as well as excellent daily activities for kids on offer, it is definitely worth more than an annual visit.
 It is the perfect rainy day destination and best of all, the Museum is suitable for mums and bubs, toddlers right through to young adults.
+The highlight?
+The recently refurbished and FREE Wiggles Exhibition with exciting memorabilia and an interactive big red car.

 #2 The Australian Museum (Sydney City) A visit to The Australian Museum is a wonderful family day out for any age, this large museum houses everything from dinosaurs to insects and everything in between so you’ll find plenty here to keep kids of all ages busy for hours and hours.
 We love this place and can’t recommend it highly enough.
 There is so much to see and do that repeat visits only uncover more interesting displays. and great special exhibitions.
 Perfect for rainy days and hot summer days.
 We especially love Kidspace, brilliant for 0-5’s.